code-computerlove/FE-Components/README.md

 ```

 ### Adding Pa11y Tests
 When the build has done all files get pushed up to the `code-computerlove-fe-components.surge.sh` domain.
-Once pushed we need to add the url to `urls` array in the `./pa11y.js` file.
+Once pushed, add the url to `urls` array in the `./pa11y.js` file.

 ```js
 const urls = [
   'http://code-computerlove-fe-components.surge.sh/base/index.html'
 ];
 ```

-Once added if you do an `npm test` the Pa11y module will run a audit on that domain.